How we protect your information

 - Set your operating system and security software to update automatically.

-- Turn on your pop-up blocker (you will need to turn the pop-blocker off to view your bills in My Account).
+- Turn on your pop-up blocker (note: you will need to turn the pop-blocker off to view your bills in your EnergyAustralia My Account).

 2. Protect your online accounts

 - Use strong passwords for all your online accounts.
-We recommend a minimum of eight characters and a mix of upper and lower case letters and numbers.
+We recommend a minimum of 12 characters and a mix of upper- and lower-case letters, numbers, and special characters.

 - Use different passwords for different activities and change them regularly.